kev-8/exo/README.md

 Each dimension is decomposed into three tiers — **Structural** (annual baselines), **Short-term** (1–2 year trends), and **Acute** (7–30 day signals) — which blend into the dimension score using configurable per-dimension weights.
 The composite and all three tier-level aggregates are persisted with every snapshot.

-The risk index is updated every 6 hours across **20 tracked countries**.
+The risk index is updated every 6 hours across **20 tracked countries** (more to come soon!).
 A React frontend serves a live 3D globe with per-country risk cards, trade flow arcs, and a real-time signal feed.

 ---